contrib/contribflow-test/README.md

 Mock repo for testing contribflow

-Mock checking to the README.md, from a ssh-cloned repo.
+Mock checkin to the README.md, from a ssh-cloned repo.